Print

 • water

-• 5 larger red potatoes or medium sized russets, peeled or not (about 5 ounces each, more if smaller the Irish rule is “one per person and one for the pot.”)
+• 5 to 6 medium-sized red potatoes, peeled or not (about 5 ounces each, more if smaller) The Irish rule is “one per person and one for the pot.”)

-• 4 large carrots, scraped and cut into about 4-inch chunks
+• 4 large carrots, scraped and cut into about 4-inch chunks, larger ends halved

-• 1/2 head of cabbage, quartered through the root end so it will remain intact
+• 1/2 head of cabbage, cut through the root end so slices remain intact

 • parsley, optional for garnish